 Examples of why you might see an increase in traffic:

-- Changes in daily budget: If you raise the daily budget for your campaigns, then it'll allow your ads to get more impressions and – naturally – more clicks.
+- Changes in average daily budget: If you raise the average daily budget for your campaigns, it'll allow your ads to get more impressions and – naturally – more clicks.

 - Changes in maximum CPC for keywords: Raising the maximum CPC (cost per click) for one or more of your keywords might allow your ads to show more often.
 It might also allow the ads to show in a higher position than before.
 That's also true for ads that show on the Display Network – a higher CPC can result in a higher position and therefore more impressions and clicks.